RTGS-Lab/rtgs-lab-tools/src/rtgs_lab_tools/mcp_server/README.md

 **MCP server not loading**:
 - Ensure virtual environment is activated
-- Check that all dependencies are installed: `pip install -e ".[all]"`
+- Check that all dependencies are installed: `uv pip install -e ".[all]"`
 - Verify Python path in configuration files

 **Claude Code CLI not finding configuration**: